jakobwiens7/tzm-block-scroll-animations/readme.txt

 Block Scroll Animations works with any theme that properly supports the block editor and follows standard frontend markup.

 = I want to use Block Scroll Animations on a non-WordPress site.
 Is this possible?
-Not directly.
-The plugin cannot be used outside the WordPress environment.
-However, you may want to explore the underlying library, **ScrollageJS**, which powers this plugin: https://github.com/jakobwiens7/scrollage-js.
+While the plugin cannot be used outside the WordPress environment, you may want to explore the underlying **ScrollageJS** library, which powers this plugin: https://github.com/jakobwiens7/scrollage-js.

 == Screenshots ==